ClemSau/django-custom-admin-view/README.md

 ## Expected behavior
 - Simply inherit from a class (like `LoginRequiredMixin`)
-- Like for other admin pages, eequire the user to be connected and staff, else redirect to the admin login page
+- Like for other admin pages, require the user to be connected and staff, else redirect to the admin login page
 - Get the context variables to get the same look and feel of the other admin pages

+## TODO
+- [ ] Create a `AdminPageMixin` class
+- [ ]